mooinglemur/zsmkit/README.md

         .C = if set, mute; if clear, unmute
 ```

 This function will mute or unmute a song priority.
-Unlike using `zsm_setatten` to mute a song my reducing its effective volume to nil, this routine _releases the use of all channels_, allowing other priorities to use the channels, including lower ones.
+Unlike using `zsm_setatten` to mute a song my reducing its effective volume to nil, this routine _releases the use of all channels_, allowing other priorities, including lower ones, to use the channels.

 If a song is playing, it will continue to advance while keeping the intended channel state internally.